amigayatri/react-resume-webpage/README.md

     A project done to better understand translation and the react i18n lib, with automated translations to fourteen more languages

-- LeetCode Stats Page

-     A project to show my progress on LeetCode

-- Site Stats Page

-    Some stats about my webpage

-## Roadmap

-- New pages:

-    - Resume generator

 ## Colors used